7.3 Patient Safety, Emergency Response & Documentation

 • A gait belt is used for every ambulation and transfer training session; combine it with a footwear check and an environmental scan for clutter, cords, and adequate lighting.

-• During a seizure, do not restrain the patient or place anything in the mouth; protect the head, time the event, and place the patient in a recovery (side-lying) position afterward.
+• During a seizure, do not restrain the patient or place anything in the mouth; protect the head, time the event, and place the patient in a side-lying recovery position afterward; over 5 minutes is status epilepticus.

-• PTA documentation uses the SOAP format (Subjective, Objective, Assessment, Plan) and must be signed by the PTA.
+• PTA documentation uses the SOAP format (Subjective, Objective, Assessment, Plan) and must be signed by the PTA with credentials.

-• Medicare requires a PT to complete and sign a progress note at least every 10 treatment days or every 30 calendar days, whichever comes first.
+• Medicare requires a PT to complete and sign a progress report at least every 10 treatment days or once every 30 calendar days, whichever is less.

 Falls Prevention During Treatment

-Falls are the most common preventable adverse event in physical therapy.
-The PTA controls fall risk before and during every session:
+Falls are the most common preventable adverse event in physical therapy, and the PTA controls fall risk before and during every session:

-• Use a gait belt for all ambulation and transfer training — apply it snugly over clothing at the waist, never around bare skin or over a recent surgical site.
+• Use a gait belt for all ambulation and transfer training — apply it snugly over clothing at the waist, never around bare skin, an abdominal incision, or a feeding tube.

 • Scan the environment for tripping hazards: clutter, cords, throw rugs, wet floors, and poor lighting.